Sudetes: Etymology

 There is no consensus about which mountains he meant, and he could for example have intended the Ore Mountains, joining the modern Sudetes to their west, or even (according to Schütte) the Bohemian Forest (although this is normally considered to be equivalent to Ptolemy's Gabreta forest).
 The modern Sudetes are probably Ptolemy's Askiburgion mountains.
+It has also been proposed that Ptolemy's Askiburgion and Sudeti are the same mountains, with one being measured from the north, and one from the south.

 Ptolemy wrote "Σούδητα" in Greek, which is a neuter plural.
 Latin mons, however, is a masculine, hence Sudeti.
 The Latin version, and the modern geographical identification, is likely to be a scholastic innovation, as it is not attested in classical Latin literature.
 The meaning of the name is not known.
 In one hypothetical derivation, it means Mountains of Wild Boars, relying on Indo-European *su-, "pig".
 A better etymology perhaps is from Latin sudis, plural sudes, "spines", which can be used of spiny fish or spiny terrain.

 Subdivisions

 The Sudetes are usually divided into: